hy1984427/appium/write_script_for_android_app/take_screenshot,_press_home_button_and_close_driver.md

 ![Alt text](https://raw.githubusercontent.com/hy1984427/appium/master/images/android_script_final.png "Press Home button")

-Finally, we need to use `driver_quit` to close the driver to end the test.
+Finally, we need to use `driver_quit` to close the driver and to end the test.

 Now the script should look like: